dynaconf/dynaconf/docs/cli.md

   --help               Show this message and exit.

 Commands:
-  get       Returns the raw value for a settings key init      Inits a dynaconf project By default it creates a settings.toml... list      Lists all user defined config values and if `--all` is passed
+  get       Returns the raw value for a settings key. init      Inits a dynaconf project. inspect   Inspect the loading history of the given settings instance. list      Lists user defined settings or all (including internal configs). validate  Validates Dynaconf settings based on provided rules. write     Writes data to specific source.
-            it...

-  validate  Validates Dynaconf settings based on rules defined in... write     Writes data to specific source
 ```

 ### dynaconf init